Contact Us Today (424) 372-3112

 Posted by Sam Israels | Dec 04, 2019

-Most California criminal courts seek ways to relieve overcrowding in jails while maintaining control of criminal behavior.
-For example, Los Angeles County criminal courts offer a wide range of alternative sentencing options for some people – rather than incarceration – while they attempt to ensure public safety.
+Most California criminal courts seek ways to relieve jail overcrowding while maintaining control of criminal behavior.
+For example, Los Angeles County criminal courts offer a wide range of alternative sentencing options for some people rather than incarceration while attempting to ensure public safety.

-A popular alternative sentence used by most California criminal courts involves electronic monitoring home confinement.
-We have assisted many clients in Los Angeles obtain home monitoring as an alternative to serving their time in a county jail.
+A popular alternative sentence used by most California criminal courts involves electronic monitoring of home confinement.
+We have assisted many clients in Los Angeles in obtaining home monitoring as an alternative to serving their time in a county jail.
 We are very familiar with the process and know effective arguments to persuade a judge to grant home confinement.

-There are a variety of California electronic monitoring programs.
-It should be noted not every defendant will qualify for an electronic monitoring program as an alternative to jail time.
-There are certain rules in place that determine a defendant's eligibility for home confinement.
+There are various California electronic monitoring programs.
+However, not every defendant will qualify for an electronic monitoring program as an alternative to jail time.
+Certain rules determine a defendant's eligibility for home confinement.

 Description of California Electronic Monitoring and Home Confinement